chriskrycho/v5.chriskrycho.com/site/library/Politics and the Order of Love/Perfectionism Without Perfectibility.md

 <figure class="quotation">

 > Augustinian Christians, according to their own theological lights, should establish political friendships necessary to sustain liberal democracy threatened by entrenched elite interests.
-They should offer more than their conventional contribution to liberal politics: a demythologized notion of original sin as a basis for anti-utopian foreign and domestic policy. [hey should offer a vision of citizenship open to social transformation by attending to virtue.
+They should offer more than their conventional contribution to liberal politics: a demythologized notion of original sin as a basis for anti-utopian foreign and domestic policy.
+They should offer a vision of citizenship open to social transformation by attending to virtue.
 More philosophically, I argue that an Augustinian ethics of citizenship can be *perfectionist* without trading in sentimentalism, Pelagian notions of achieved *perfectibility*, or elitist conceptions of undemocratic politics.

 <figcaption>—{{book.author}}, <a href='{{book.link}}'><cite>{{book.title}}</cite></a>, p.
 9</figcaption>